Are you an international student?

-This contemporary four-year Bachelor of Early Childhood Teaching prepares students to teach children from birth to 12 years.
+The Bachelor of Early Childhood Teaching prepares students as specialists in the teaching of children from birth to 12 years.

 Our students learn through a combination of on-campus theory and well supported practicum experiences.
 Students attend practicum within every semester of the course and across a range of early childhood education areas including pre-schools/kindergartens and primary schools.

-All Bachelor of Early Childhood Teaching academic staffs have extensive industry experience in early childhood and primary settings, as well as higher education teaching experience.
+Lecturers teaching in the Bachelor of Early Childhood Teaching have significant and extensive experience across a range of early childhood and primary settings, and extensive higher education teaching expertise.

 All new students commencing in a higher education course must attend their faculty course orientation and Holmesglen's higher education orientation.